doctor64/tuyaLight/README.md

+**This repository is ARCHIVED!**

+Development of replacement firmwares for Tuya devices continued in [tuyaZigbee](https://github.com/doctor64/tuyaZigbee)

 # tuyaLight - replacement firmware for TuYa LED controllers
 This project intended to replace fitmware in TuYa TS0501B, TS0504B (and possible others) LED controllers.